AchrafKassioui/SKRenderer-Demo/README.md

 renderer.update(atTime: currentTime)

 // Configure the rendering operation for this frame
-// Links the texture as the render target and specifies clear/store actions
+// Set the created texture as the render target and specifies clear/store actions

 let renderPassDescriptor = MTLRenderPassDescriptor() renderPassDescriptor.colorAttachments[0].texture = renderTexture